nickcam/FlareClusterLayer/README.md

 If you want to run the repo locally, just do an npm install

-There's no @types package for dojo v11.1 yet, but there is an npm package 'dojo-typings'.
-So had to just include a reference to the dojo types in a custom index.d.ts file, that also includes some custom typings as well.
+There's no @types package for dojo v11.x yet, but there is an npm package 'dojo-typings'.
+Even the dojo-typings package doesn't go as high as 1.12.x which arcgis now uses.
+Had to just include a reference to the dojo types in a custom index.d.ts file, that also includes some custom typings as well.

 If you plan to include the .ts file in your project you may need to change the import statements at the top of the file depending on the module loader and typescript compilation options you're using.
 For example, to use it in an angular 2 project you would change the imports to be -